-If you have many tasks to deal with at once, assign a priority to each task.
-This can help you remain organifeeling in control. zed and

-Make sure you clearly understand what's expected of you.
+- If you have many tasks to deal with at once, assign a priority to each task.
+This can help you remain organized and feeling in control. - Make sure you clearly understand what's expected of you.
 When you feel there is more than you can handle at any one time, discuss it with your teachers and parents.